Tim's blah blah blah

 Rationale

-Integrating a web server in a smarthome dashboard violates the Unix philosophy of doing one thing only and doing it well.
+Integrating a web server in a smarthome dashboard violates the Unix philosophy (wikipedia.org) of doing one thing only and doing it well.
 It’s unclear which web server domoticz/grafana uses, and why it’s integrated in their codebase.
 If it’s a custom web server, the chances that security is properly implemented is small.
 Additionally, setting up a separate web server allows me to choose what content I do and don’t want to serve.

 Setting up nginx